tophergates/bdx_inc_projects/06-simple-calculator/README.md

   * Add basic client-side form validation to your text inputs to ensure that the user has:

-        a) not left the field blank, and;
+      - not left the field blank, and;

-        b) only submitted numerical input (no alpha/special characters)
+      - only submitted numerical input (no alpha/special characters)

 ## EXAMPLE
 There is no example for this project.
 Be creative.